 In September 2018 Fresenius Kabi Deutschland GmbH (Fresenius Kabi) commenced proceedings for damages and injunctive relief against Biogen France SAS in the Tribunal de Grande Instance de Paris, alleging that IMRALDI, the adalimumab biosimilar product of Samsung Bioepis UK Limited that Biogen commercializes in Europe, infringes the French counterpart of European Patent No. 3 148 510 (the '510 Patent), which was issued in June 2018 and expires in May 2035.
+A hearing has been scheduled for late 2019.

 In October 2018 Fresenius Kabi commenced preliminary injunction proceedings against Biogen (Denmark) Manufacturing ApS and Biogen Denmark A/S in Denmark's Maritime and Commercial High Court alleging infringement of the Danish Utility Models.
+In June 2019 the Danish court denied Fresenius Kabi's request for a preliminary injunction and Fresenius Kabi has appealed that decision.

-In November 2018 Fresenius Kabi commenced infringement proceedings for damages and injunctive relief against Biogen Italia S.R.L. in the District Court of Milan relating to the Italian counterpart of the '510 Patent, and against Biogen GmbH in the Dusseldorf Regional Court relating to the German counterpart of the '510 Patent.
-A hearing has been scheduled for May 2019 in the proceeding in Denmark.
-No hearing has been scheduled in the other proceedings.
+In November 2018 Fresenius Kabi commenced infringement proceedings for damages and injunctive relief against Biogen Italia S.R.L. in the District Court of Milan relating to the Italian counterpart of the '510 Patent, and against Biogen GmbH in the Düsseldorf Regional Court relating to the German counterpart of the '510 Patent.
+A hearing in the proceeding in Germany has been set for March 2020.
+No hearing has been set in the proceeding in Italy.

+An estimate of the possible loss or range of loss in the above matters cannot be made at this time.

 In August 2018 Biogen Idec Ltd. (Biogen UK) and Samsung Bioepis UK Limited filed an action in the United Kingdom Patents Court to revoke the United Kingdom counterpart of the '510 Patent.
-Fresenius Kabi has filed a counterclaim asserting infringement of the United Kingdom counterpart of the '510 Patent and seeking damages and an injunction to restrain infringement if the patent is found valid and infringed.
-A trial has been set for July 2019.
+Fresenius Kabi counterclaimed for infringement, damages and injunctive relief.
+In July 2019 the United Kingdom Patents Court entered a consent order in which it declared that the United Kingdom counterpart of the '510 Patent is invalid, ordered the patent revoked and dismissed Fresenius Kabi's counterclaims.

 In December 2018 Biogen B.V. and Samsung Bioepis UK Limited filed an action in the District Court of the Hague, Netherlands to revoke the Dutch counterpart of the '510 Patent.
-A trial has been set for October 2019.
-An estimate of the possible loss or range of loss in the above matters cannot be made at this time.
+A trial is scheduled in the Dutch matter for October 2019.

-In October 2018 Gedeon Richter PLC asserted to Biogen and Samsung Bioepis UK Limited that IMRALDI infringes European Patent No. 3 212 667, which was issued in September 2018 and expires in October 2035.
-We dispute the assertion.
+In July 2019 Gedeon Richter PLC commenced proceedings against Biogen GmbH in the Düsseldorf Regional Court alleging infringement of the German counterpart of European Patent No. 3 212 667, which was issued in September 2018 and expires in October 2035, and seeking damages and injunctive relief.
+A hearing has been set for November 2020.
 An estimate of the possible loss or range of loss cannot be made at this time.